SainSmart Genmitsu 3018 PROVer is one of the most popular CNC machines for engraving on non-metals.

 Sainsmart has an active official Facebook group where you can find information and post queries related to the CNC machine.

 Sainsmart provides email support for its customers, and the quality of support is much better compared to most other 3018 CNC brands.

 The official website has troubleshooting tips for almost all problems you may face while using the 3018-PRO.

 Final Thoughts on the Genmitsu 3018 PROVer

-The SainSmart Genmitsu 3018-PROVer is definitely the best CNC engraving machine on the market under $1,000.
+The SainSmart Genmitsu 3018-PROVer is definitely the best CNC engraving machine on the market for under $500.

 Although there are cheaper 3018 CNCs available, the PROVer is much better in terms of the quality of components used, documentation, customer support, and community support.

 The assembly is very easy, and all replacement parts are easily available on Amazon and the Sainsmart webstore.